AqilaFadia/Quantity-Predictions_ARIMA-Forecast/README.md

-# Quantity-Predictions_ARIMA-Forecast
+# Overview
-How to predict Daily Total quantity Product selling at Kalbe Nutritionals
+How to predict the Daily Total Quantity of Products sold at Kalbe Nutritionals

+# Deployment

+# Slide and Presentation

+# Data Understanding

+# Business Understanding

+# Reference